digitalfabrik/integreat-locales/README.md

 git pull-locales <branch>
 ```

+### Pushing Changes

+**No action should cause a merge conflict!
+If there is a conflict then you are using subtrees wrong!**

+Modifications on the locales files should **only be made directly in the `integreat-locales` repository**.
+Just create a branch and a PR in the `integreat-locales` repo and pull the corresponding branch using the command mentioned in [Pulling Changes](#pulling-changes).

+**Note that you should not rebase the new branch after you pulled it into another repository.**

+After merging `<branch>` into `master` it is possible for anyone to pull again from `master` like described in [Pulling Changes](#pushing-changes).
+This step is optional for you right now as it will be pulled by the next person which creates a PR.

-## Submitting a translation job
+## Submitting locales for translation

-Once in a while the texts in this repository get sent to professional translators.
+Translations of the locales should be done by professional translators.
+If there are enough untranslated locales,
-The general process for the [./locales.json](locales.json) is as follows:
+the locales can be submitted for professional translations as follows:

-* Create an issue that a new translation job should be created
+* Create an issue in our issue tracker
-* Create a branch for the issue
+* Create a new branch for the issue
-* Create the directory `./external-jobs/<identifier>/sent`, where `<identifier>` is `year>-<month>-<optional_key>`
+* Create the directory `./external-jobs/<identifier>/sent`
+    * `<identifier>` should be `<year>-<month>-<optional_key>`
+    * Examples: `2020-01` and `2020-06-malte`
+* Convert our .json files to csv and/or ods:
-* Run `./manage convert ./locales.json ./external-jobs/<identifier>/sent`
+    * Default locales: `./manage convert ./locales.json ./external-jobs/<identifier>/sent`
+    * Malte locales: `./manage convert ./override-locales/malte.json ./external-jobs/<identifier>/sent/malte-override-locales`
+    * Native locales: `./manage convert ./native-locales/locales.json ./external-jobs/<identifier>/sent/native-locales`
 * Send the `sent` folder and the [translation rules](./RULES.md) to the external translation service

+### Receiving locales after translation

-* Copy the received CSVs to `./external-jobs/<identifier>/received`
+* Copy the received files to `./external-jobs/<identifier>/received`
+* Convert the received files to our internal json format:
-* Run `./manage convert ./external-jobs/<identifier>/received ./locales.json json`
+    * Default locales: `./manage convert ./external-jobs/<identifier>/received ./locales.json json`
+    * Malte locales: `./manage convert ./external-jobs/<identifier>/received/malte-override-locales ./override-locales/malte.json json`
+    * Native locales: `./manage convert ./external-jobs/<identifier>/received/native-locales ./native-locales/locales.json json`
 * Open a PR with the changes.
-Except for proofreading jobs, only keys should be added.
+Except for proofreading jobs, no existing values should be changed.

-Similarly, the process has to be repeated for [./native-locales/locales.json](native-locales/locales.json).

-## How to convert between JSON and CSVs
+## Conversion between JSON, CSV and ODS

-The `manage` script can be used to prepare locales for external translation
+The `manage` script can be used to prepare locales for external translation by converting our internal json files to csv and ods files.

-### Converting to CSV
+### JSON to CSV

 Example: `./manage convert ./locales.json ./csv-job csv`

 Notes:
 * The module keys in the CSVs are sorted

-### Converting to JSON
+### CSV to JSON

 Example: `./manage convert ./csv-job ./locales.json json`